Skip to main content

 Views are being sought on new rights to redundancy protection for pregnant employees and returners from family leave.

-Under current law, employees on maternity leave, shared parental leave or adoption leave have the right to be offered a suitable alternative vacancy, if one is available, before being made redundant.
+Under current law, employees on maternity leave, shared parental leave or adoption leave have enhanced protection from redundancy through a right to be offered a suitable alternative vacancy, if one is available, before being made redundant.

 Note that this is not protection against selection for redundancy in the first place – it only relates to the offer of suitable alternative vacancies.